noormesslmani/MeetALocal/README.md

 <img src="./readme/title2.svg" id="project-philosophy"/>

-> Since there is no better way to learn about a country other than meeting with people who actually live in that country, Meet A Local aims to provide foreigners with a unique authentic experience and to let them feel home.
+> Since there is no better way to learn about a country other than meeting with people who actually live in that country, Meet A Local aims to provide foreigners with a unique authentic experience and let them feel home.
 > Meet A Local app is all about connecting locals with foreigners in any place in the world!
 > Foreigners can browse locals and book them, moreover they can find them on map using google maps feature.
 > Locals are able to create events which users can browse and book.